 Berlin is famous as home to a diverse range of activist communities.
 Animal rights are high on the list of priorities among Berliners.
 But the city goes beyond offering good vegetarian dining options.
 With popular urban farming projects as well as totally-vegan grocery stores, it’s obvious that Berlin is a must for any vegetarian holiday in Europe.
 Another fun fact: the German beer purity law Reinheitsgebot is inherently vegan, so long as the ingredients come from animal-friendly sources.
 Here are some recommended veg-friendly stops.

-London Calling All Vegetarians!
+Calling All Vegetarians and mostly London, of course!
 Although Berlin has the spotlight for vegan/vegetarian food, London actually boasts more veg-friendly restaurants than any major city in Europe.
 It’s another must for your vegetarian holiday in Europe.
 London is home to some of the largest and most diverse communities from around the world.
-You can find veggie versions of almost any kind of traditional cuisine!
+You can find veggie versions of almost any kind of traditional cuisine on your UK trip !
 Check out these recommended spots.

 Infinitely more famous for carnivores, Warsaw is rising in the vegetarian spotlight.
 It should not be missed by travellers trying to maintain their meal morals.
 Definitely try to include it in your vegetarian holiday in Europe.
 A wonderland in winter with sunny (but not sweaty) riverbeds in summer, Warsaw is a breathtakingly underrated city.
 Today its vegetarian community is stronger than ever and offers veggie versions of Polish cuisine you’re unlikely to find anywhere else.
 Here are the city’s official suggestions.